 - Never Too Early - A guide to planning for college from kindergarten to senior year.

-- Online MDHE - An overview of the MDHE website highlighting the features most useful to students and families planning and paying for college.
+- Online MDHE - An overview of the MDHE's electronic resources; highlights the features most useful to students and families planning and paying for college.

-- Planning for Financial Success Out of stock until 2014-2015 - A handy calendar for both high school and college students, complete with financial literacy and money management tips to help guide them through the year; includes stickers to help customize the calendar with school deadlines: institutional aid, entrance and exit counseling, add and drop periods, school payment due dates, etc.
+- Planning for Financial Success Pre-order 2014-2015 - A handy calendar covering the 2014-2015 academic year.
+This piece is intended for both high school and college students and provides financial literacy and money management tips to help guide them through the year; includes stickers to help customize the calendar with school deadlines: institutional aid, entrance and exit counseling, add and drop periods, school payment due dates, etc.

-- Smart About Spending - An expansion portfolio, equipped with color-coded, stair-stepped tabs, containing loose-leaf sheets that cover all four competencies outlined in the Missouri Department of Elementary and Secondary Education’s curriculum for personal finance.
+- Smart About Spending - A three-ring binder, equipped with color-coded materials that cover all four competencies outlined in the Missouri Department of Elementary and Secondary Education’s curriculum for personal finance.

-- Smart About Spending Teacher's Guide - This guide was created to be used in conjunction with the Smart About Spending student materials (expansion portfolio).
+- Smart About Spending Teacher's Guide - This guide was created to be used in conjunction with the Smart About Spending student materials.
 Lesson plans, activities, worksheets, and assessments are included to help Missouri's personal finance teachers assist their students in making sound financial decisions throughout high school and beyond.

-- The Source 2013-2014 version - A comprehensive guide designed to serve as the premier go-to resource for students in search of federal and state grants, scholarships, loans, and assistance completing the Free Application for Federal Financial Assistance.
+- The Source 2013-2014 version out of stock - A comprehensive guide designed to serve as the premier go-to resource for students in search of federal and state grants, scholarships, loans, and assistance completing the Free Application for Federal Financial Assistance.
+The 2014-2015 version will be available summer 2014.

 Visit the MDHE Publications Order Form to order our publications.